Bryce-MW/WikidataExplorer/README.md

 and relationships which can be encoded with this system.
 I won't get into all of it but one of the nice things about this system is that it allows you to take human language statements and turn them into values that you can look up.
-For example, the English statement
+For example, the English statement:

 * "Mount Everest is the highest mountain in the world"

-can be transformed into the statement
+can be transformed into the statement:

 * "**Earth**
 (<sub><sup>**Q2**</sup></sub>)